trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/OrgShape.md

 ### `id` → `Id`

-reports the org&apos;s ID. in practice, this is a constant
+reports the org's ID. in practice, this is a constant

 ### `instanceName` → `String`